Marcelo-Kenji-Noda/PandaTexModule/README.md

-# PandaTex: A very simple tool for transforming Pandas DataFrames into .tex tables documents
+# PandaTex

 ## What is PandaTex?

+PandaTex is a package to transform Pandas data tables into .tex files

 ## Getting started